Divinity-dev/Divinity-dev/README.md

 ## Glad to see you here! &nbsp; <a href="https://visitorbadge.io/status?path=Caren%20Koroeny"><img src="https://api.visitorbadge.io/api/visitors?path=Caren%20Koroeny&label=Visitors&countColor=%23263759" /></a>

 I am a full-stack software engineer and writer.
-I love programming, reading, writing and speaking.
+I love programming and reading.

 As a software engineer, I enjoy solving challenges with simple codes. anything to make life easier for mankind.